Spa and Hot Tub Water Color Problems

 When your spa water is a shade of green, you may immediately think of algae.
 If your sanitizer has been low or your filter cartridge is dirty, algae very well could be the issue.
 Touch the sides of the spa.
 If it feels slimy, you can bet you have a small algae bloom on your hands.
 Algae can even grow under a spa cover in the dark, hot water, so it's important to treat the problem right away.

 To treat a hot tub for algae, check and balance pH and Total Alkalinity.
 Then use a chlorine shock treatment to boost sanitizer levels.
 After filtering out dead algae, we recommended replacing the old spa cartridge with a new one.
 If you have continuous problems with algae in your hot tub, make sure you're keeping your water properly balanced, your sanitizer levels are where they should be, and you're circulating the spa enough.
 If needed, use a non-metallic algaecide to help prevent future blooms.

 In some cases, green hues in hot tub water can also be caused by copper.
 There are many ways copper can enter the hot tub.
 Sometimes it comes from copper pipes carrying fill water, or it may be present in your water source.
 It's also introduced through copper heat exchangers used in gas-fired spa heaters, or it can come from using copper pool algaecide in a spa (which is not recommended).
 This is the same copper that turns a swimmer's hair green.
-When copper is the culprit, the water will appear clear and bright green, but without slime on the surfaces.
+When copper is the culprit, the hot tub water will appear clear and bright green in color, but without slime on the surfaces.
 Control copper in your hot tub water with a product like Metal Gon, Spa Metal Free, or CuLator packets.